EarthObservationSimulator/orbitpy/docs/module_coveragecalculator.rst

       :align: center

 .. warning:: The correction method is to be used only when the instrument access-duration (which is determined from the instrument FOV) is smaller
-            than the propagation time step (which is determined from the sceneFOV (assume no maneuver in which case FOR = sceneFOV)).
+            than the propagation time step (which is determined from the sceneFOV or FOR).

 Examples
 ^^^^^^^^^